OPHARDT Hygiene Monitoring System® used in a comprehensive behavioural hygiene study

 Do WiFi-based hand hygiene dispensers improve hand hygiene behaviour in clinical environment?
 This question was answered in a research programme over the period of a few months at the University Hospital of Aachen.
 The focal point of this research program was the: OPHARDT Hygiene Monitoring System®.

-The ingo-man plus Weco® dispenser systems, an essential part of the OPHARDT monitoring system, measure and collect data continually and automatically.
+The ingo-man plus e-pro dispenser systems, an essential part of the OPHARDT Hygiene Monitoring System, measure and collect data continually and automatically.
 Those responsible for hygiene issues are able to access the data on hand hygiene behaviour at any given time.
 Targeted and timely feedback for hospital employees is ensured and resources saved.

 Hand hygiene feedback plays a key role in infection prevention